ibis-project/governance/governance.md

 **Pull requests should have at least one approving committer, or a stated reason why a pull request bypassed approval**

-To become a committer, a person must show sustained activity for a period of at least six months and be nominated by a steering committee member.

 Committers are responsible for things like: